This post may contain affiliate links, please see the privacy policy for details.

 For the Lavender Lemon Drop:

 - Fill a cocktail shaker about halfway with ice.
 Add vodka, triple sec, lemon juice, and lavender syrup.
-Shake to combine until the shaker feels ice cold (10-20 seconds).
+Shake to combine until the shaker feels ice cold (10 to 20 seconds).
 Pour into rimmed glass.
 Garnish with a lavender sprig and/or a lemon wheel, if desired.

 Notes